University of Sydney

 This course offers a wide variety of subject options, hands-on learning experiences and a strong industry grounding in business.
 Gain an edge with guaranteed, work-ready learning experiences integrated throughout your degree from our award-winning teams.
 This will allow you to tailor your degree to launch your career in virtually any field, anywhere in the world.

-A major from Table A plus a second major, or a minor and elective units, from Table A or the wide range of options in Table S and the Open Learning Environment.
+A major from Table A and a second major, or a minor either from Table A or Table S. Degree core units, Open Learning Environment units, and additional elective units to make up the required credit point total.

 By completing a sequence of units in fields including accounting, accounting (professional program), commercial law and finance, you may be eligible for professional accreditation with CPA Australia, and Chartered Accountants Australia and New Zealand (CAANZ).
 Depending on units selected, professional recognition is available from the Australian Human Resources Institute (AHRI).
 The University of Sydney is also recognised as an affiliated university under the CFA Institute University Affiliation Program.